 I showed considerable restraint here when it came to the toppings.
 Too much sauce makes the dough heavy and soggy.
 Plus, a weighed-down, over-topped pizza won’t want to slide off the peel onto the stone.
 Less is more when it comes to building the ultimate pie.

-Next up is the cheese.
-I used Oaxaca, the ‘mozzarella of Mexico’, which is similar to unaged Monterey Jack.
+The ‘mozzarella of Mexico’, which is similar to unaged Monterey Jack.
 Oaxaca is named after the southern Mexican state where it was first made.
 It’s a white, semi-hard cheese with a mozzarella-like, string cheese texture that looks like a nautical knot.

 It grates easily and has a mild, nutty flavor that balances the kick of the salsa verde and chorizo.
 Queso fresco is also mild, semi-soft and crumbly like feta cheese, and pairs well with the oaxaca.